PrefectHQ/prefect/docs/concepts/work-pools.md

 ### Agent options

-Agents are configured to pull work from one or more work pools.
-If the agent references a work pool that doesn't exist, it will be created automatically.
+Agents are configured to pull work from one or more work pool queues.
+If the agent references a work queue that doesn't exist, it will be created automatically.

 Configuration parameters you can specify when starting an agent include: